-Mastering the art of title capitalization can be tricky, especially with small words like ‘there’.
-Whether you’re crafting an essay, a blog post, or a news article, understanding the rules of capitalization is key to creating an attention-grabbing headline.
+Mastering the art of title capitalization can be tricky, especially with small words like 'there'.
+Whether you're crafting an essay, a blog post, or a news article, understanding the rules of capitalization is key to creating an attention-grabbing headline.
 But how do you deal with such common words in your titles?
-Each style guide – Chicago, MLA, APA, and AP – has its own unique set of rules that you need to follow.
-Dive into the quirks and nuances of these style guides to ensure you get your titles picture-perfect every single time.
+Each style guide - Chicago, MLA, APA, and AP - has its own unique set of rules that you need to follow.
+Look at the quirks and nuances of these style guides to ensure you get your titles picture-perfect every single time.

 When you craft a title, the capitalization of small words like 'there' can be tricky.
 Knowing the rules for style guides like Chicago, MLA, APA, and AP is key to getting it right.